Lieutenant-Colonel Charles Telfer Howie

 Colonel Charles Howie

 South African Colonel in the British Army who was captured, and escaped to Hungary in 1943, where he made contact with the anti-Nazi underground.
 Howie was close to Polish aristocrats, in particular Countess Tarnopolska.
-He served as the highest ranking British officer in Hungary until his departure in autumn 1944, following attempted negotiations with Regent Horthy.
+He was the highest ranking British officer in Hungary until his departure in autumn 1944, following attempted negotiations with Regent Horthy.
 Howie also made contact with the British A-Force and the Special Operations Executive.
-U.K. documents
+U.K. documents reveal that as

-reveal that as he was not a trained agent, the British Intelligence had security concerns and therefore his involvement was kept minimal.
+he was not a trained agent, the British Intelligence had security concerns and therefore his involvement was

 Howie's funds were understandably low during his stay